 Whether you buy organic or non-organic celery, you should always wash it off before you or your horse eats it.

 The Centre for Science and Environment (CSE) recommends using salt water to rinse off all of your vegetables, including celery.
-Afterward, use cold water to rinse off any salt water residue.
-(NDTV.com)
+Afterward, use cold water to rinse off any saltwater residue. (source)

 After you let the celery dry, you are safe to feed it to your horse.